-QARA 5592, Food and Drug Law, 3 Credit Hours.
+QARA 5592.
+Food and Drug Law.
+3 Credit Hours.

-This course studies the governance of intra- and interstate commerce in foods, drugs, cosmetics, and medical devices and the effects of the Federal Food, Drug and Cosmetic Act upon research, manufacture, marketing, and distribution of drugs.
-Note: This course is required for the M.S. in RA and QA and for the Drug Development Certificate.
+This course examines the governance of intra- and interstate commerce in foods, drugs, cosmetics, and medical devices and the effects of the Federal Food, Drug and Cosmetic Act upon research, manufacture, marketing, and distribution of FDA-regulated products.
+Note: This course is required for the M.S. in RAQA and several certificates (Drug Development, Medical Devices, and Labeling, Advertising and Promotions).